abouteiller/ompi-aurelien/README.FT.ULFM.md

   timeout (i.e. failure detection speed).
 Recommended value is 3 times the heartbeat period.

-## Known Limitations in ULFM-2.1:
+## Known Limitations in ULFM

-- Infiniband support is provided through the OpenIB BTL, fault tolerant operation over UCX is not yet supported.
+- Infiniband support is provided through the OpenIB or UCT BTL, fault tolerant operation over the UCX PML is not yet supported.
 - TOPO, FILE, RMA are not fault tolerant.
+They are expected to work properly before the occurence of the first failure.
 - There is a tradeoff between failure detection accuracy and performance.
   The current default is to favor performance.
 Users that experience accuracy issues may enable a more precise mode.
+See the tuning knobs above to adjust to taste.
 - The failure detector operates on MPI_COMM_WORLD exclusively.
 Processes connected from MPI_COMM_CONNECT/ACCEPT and MPI_COMM_SPAWN may occasionally not be detected when they fail.
-- Return of OpenIB credits spent toward a failed process can take several seconds.
-Until the `btl_openib_ib_timeout` and `btl_openib_ib_retry_count` controlled timeout triggers, lack of send credits may cause a temporary stall under certain communication patterns.
-Impacted users can try to adjust the value of these mca parameters.

 ___________________________________________________________________________

 Changelog
 =========

+## ULFM Integrated in Open MPI
+ULFM is now integrated in Open MPI.
+This text will be updated when a new Open MPI release is made.

+## ULFM Standalone Release 4.0.2u1
+This is a stability and upstream parity upgrade.
+It is based on the most current Open MPI Release (v4.0.2, October 2019).

+- This release is based on Open MPI release v4.0.2 (ompi #cb5f4e737a).
+- This release is based on ULFM master (ulfm #0e249ca1).
+- New features
+    - Support for the UCT BTL enters beta stage.
+- Bugfixes
+    - High sensitivity to noise in the failure detector.
+    - Deadlocks when revoking while BTL progress threads are updating messages.
+    - A case where the failure detector would keep observing a dead process forever.
+    - Disable the use of external pmix/libevent by default (the internals are modified to handle error cases).
+    - Clean error paths leaving some rdma registration dangling.
+    - Do not remove the orte job/proc session dir prematurely upon error.

+## ULFM Standalone Release 4.0.1u1
+This is a stability and upstream parity upgrade.
+It improves stability, performance and is based on the most current Open MPI Release (v4.0.1, May 2019).

+- This release is based on Open MPI release v4.0.1 (ompi #b780667).
+- This release is based on ULFM master (ulfm #cf8dc43f).
+- New features
+    - Addition of the `MPI_Comm_is_revoked` function
+    - Renamed `ftbasic` collective component to `ftagree`
+    - Restored the `pcollreq` extension
+- Bugfixes
+    - Failures of node-local siblings were not always detected
+    - Failure propagation and detection was slowed down by trying to notify known dead processes
+    - There were deadlocks in multithreaded programs
+    - There were issues with PMPI when compiling Fortran Interfaces
+    - There were deadlocks on OS-X

-## Release 2.1
+## ULFM Standalone Release 2.1
 This release is a bugfix and upstream parity upgrade.
 It improves stability, performance and is based on the most current Open MPI master (November 2018).